Resplendent/RSCameraViewController/README.md

 ## RACameraViewControllerApp

-Has a single view controller which shows the correct implementation of the the RSVideoViewController
+Has a single view controller which shows one possible implementation of a camera which can capture photos and switch lenses (front/back)

+Feel free to use this as a starting ground for any camera based app.
+Do some crazy stuff to photos.